CyberAndi/node-red-mediola/README.md

 3. Replace the IP-Adress, Username and Password

-4. Insert a Function Node and insert the source-code of the flow
+4. Insert a Function Node and put the source-code of function.json in

 <img src="mediola-node-red.png"></img>